lextoumbourou/PyWit/examples/README.md

  u'outcome': {u'confidence': 0.545, u'entities': {}, u'intent': u'order'}}
 ```

-## ```recorded_input_example.py```
+## recorded_input_example.py

 You will need:

 * A microphone
 * [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/)

 This demo is a little more complex than the other examples.
-It reads data in from your microphone for 5 seconds, then writes it to a StringIO buffer, which is then sent up to Wit.Ai as chunk-encoded data.
+It reads data in from your microphone for 3 seconds, writes it to a StringIO buffer, which is then sent straight up to Wit.ai.

 ```
 > python recorded_input_example.py